Aurelien861/Delivecrous_back/README.md

-# Delivecrous_back
+# Delivecrous-api
-api used by DeliveCrous app
+This api provides the endpoints used by the application Delivecrous.